ScottLogic/blog/_posts/2020-07-01-Tips-for-interviewing-developers.md

 title: 'How to assess a developers technical ability: A guide for interviewers'
 date: 2020-07-01 00:00:00 Z
 categories:
-- jharris
 - People
 author: jharris
 summary: If you're hiring developers you're always going to need a technical interview as part of the process.
 This post discusses what you should look for in this interview to find the best applicants.
 layout: default_post
 ---